 Evaluate the available fuel options in your area and consider their availability, cost, and environmental impact.
 Each fuel type has its own set of pros and cons, so choose the one that aligns with your preferences and budget.

 Look for boilers with high efficiency ratings, such as an AFUE (Annual Fuel Utilization Efficiency) rating.
-Higher efficiency boilers can help you save on energy consumption and reduce your heating costs over time.
+Higher energy efficient boilers can help you save on energy consumption and reduce your heating costs over time.

 Consider the maintenance and servicing needs of the boiler heat only system.
 Regular maintenance, such as annual inspections and cleaning, is essential to ensure the system operates efficiently and prolong its lifespan.
 Additionally, inquire about the availability of qualified technicians in your area for repairs and servicing.